Study Design

 Whole Genome Sequencing

+The LASI-DAD study is a part of the Alzheimer’s Disease Sequencing Project (ADSP).
 Whole Genome Sequencing has been completed for 2,686 participants from 18 states and union territories of India.
-Data is available for download through The National Institute on Aging Genetics of Alzheimer’s Disease Data Storage Site (NIAGADS) as part of the Alzheimer’s Disease Sequencing Program Umbrella release 4.
+Data is available for download through The National Institute on Aging Genetics of Alzheimer's Disease Data Storage Site (NIAGADS) as part of the Alzheimer's Disease Sequencing Program Umbrella release 4.